electric-cloud/EC-OpenStack/README.md

 ## Tests ##

 #### Creating openstack-test.properties ####
-Create an openstack-test.properties with the following content
+Create an openstack-test.properties at the root of this repository with the following content

     COMMANDER_USER=<COMMANDER_USER>
     COMMANDER_PASSWORD=<COMMANDER_PASSWORD>